Coleganet/Coleganet/README.md

 You can generally find the location of PHP by executing "which php".
 If you have troubles with this section please contact your hosting provider for assistance.
-BlaBlaNet will not work correctly if you cannot perform this step.
+ColegaNet will not work correctly if you cannot perform this step.

 You should also be sure that App::$config['system']['php_path'] is set correctly in your .htconfig.php file, it should look like (changing it to the correct